VIbanichuka/ConsoleApplications/README.md

 - Using EntityFramework core and Microsoft SQL Server
 - LINQ
 - Client-side requests paging using JavaScript Ajax Call
-- Unit tests for the Services
+- Unit tests for the Services using xUnit and Moq

 ## Prerequisites